emlite/emlite-cpp/README.md

 - WASI_SDK
 - EMSCRIPTEN_ROOT

-The build_tests script also genererates the necessary javascript glue code, runs webpack and creates the html files for testing.
-Each build directory should have an index.html file which has links to the rest of the files.
+The gen_html_tests script also genererates the necessary javascript glue code, runs webpack and creates the html files for testing.
+Each build directory should have an index.html file which has links to the rest of the html files.
 Running wasm code requires starting a server, which can be done using npm run serve.

 ## TODO